 Therefore, it is possible to achieve quicker RoI with test automation, given that the teams work in proper synergy.

 Test Automation has Higher Defect Detection Rate

 Undoubtedly yes.
 Test automation definitely delivers great defect detection, primarily in case of regression testing.
-It is generally applied for the stable projects to ensure that every functionality offers seamless execution.
-After addition of a new feature, test automation helps validate the existing build and ensure that no functionality is broken.
+It is generally applied for stable projects to ensure that every functionality offers seamless execution.
+After the addition of a new feature, test automation helps validate the existing build and ensure that no functionality is broken.